Glycerol: Antifreeze

 Like ethylene glycol and propylene glycol, glycerol is a non-ionic kosmotrope that forms strong hydrogen bonds with water molecules, competing with water-water hydrogen bonds.
 This interaction disrupts the formation of ice.
 The minimum freezing point temperature is about −36 F corresponding to 70% glycerol in water.

 Glycerol was historically used as an anti-freeze for automotive applications before being replaced by ethylene glycol, which has a lower freezing point.
 While the minimum freezing point of a glycerol-water mixture is higher than an ethylene glycol-water mixture, glycerol is not toxic and is being re-examined for use in automotive applications.

 In the laboratory, glycerol is a common component of solvents for enzymatic reagents stored at temperatures below 0 C due to the depression of the freezing temperature.
 It is also used as a cryoprotectant where the glycerol is dissolved in water to reduce damage by ice crystals to laboratory organisms that are stored in frozen solutions, such as fungi, bacteria, nematodes, and mammalian embryos.
 Some organisms like the moor frog produce glycerol to survive freezing temperatures during hibernation.

 Chemical intermediate

-Glycerol is used to produce nitroglycerin, which is an essential ingredient of various explosives such as dynamite, gelignite, and propellants like cordite.
-Reliance on soap-making to supply co-product glycerol made it difficult to increase production to meet wartime demand.
-Hence, synthetic glycerol processes were national defense priorities in the days leading up to World War II.
-Nitroglycerin, also known as glyceryl trinitrate (GTN) is commonly used to relieve angina pectoris, taken in the form of sub-lingual tablets, patches, or as an aerosol spray.
+Glycerol is used to produce a variety of useful derivatives.

+Nitration gives nitroglycerin, an essential ingredient of various explosives such as dynamite, gelignite, and propellants like cordite.
+Nitroglycerin under the name glyceryl trinitrate (GTN) is commonly used to relieve angina pectoris, taken in the form of sublingual tablets, patches, or as an aerosol spray.

 Trifunctional polyether polyols are produced from glycerol and propylene oxide.

-An oxidation of glycerol affords mesoxalic acid.
+Oxidation of glycerol affords mesoxalic acid.
 Dehydrating glycerol affords hydroxyacetone.

+Chlorination of glycerol gives the 1-chloropropane-2,3-diol:

+The same compound can be produced by hydrolysis of epichlorohydrin.

+Epoxidation by reaction with epichlorohydrin and a Lewis acid yields Glycerol triglycidyl ether.